FrancescoVIncelli/E2E_ASR_QNN/README.md

 ### Installation Procedure
 Create a Dataset folder to store the audio data in.
-Upload the notebook files in Google Colaboratory or Jupiter environment.
-Install dependencies following the steps described in section
+Upload the notebook files in *Google Colaboratory* or *Jupiter* environment.
+Install dependencies following the steps described in *Part 2: External libraries* in the notebook files.

 ### File Structure
 The two notebook files containing the entire project code show the following structure (some differences related to the deep learning framework used are highlithed)